theresamclaird/coderetreat-react-ts/README.md

 ## Four Rules of Simple Design

-1. Tests Pass
-    Tests help identify problems early.
+1. Tests Pass: Tests help identify problems early.
 Run them continuously so that breaking changes are detected immediately.

-2. Express Intent
-    Make your code easy to read so you don’t have to guess what it does later.
+2. Express Intent: Make your code easy to read so you don’t have to guess what it does later.

-3. DRY Knowledge (Don't Repeat Yourself)
-    Every piece of knowledge should have one and only one representation.
+3. DRY Knowledge (Don't Repeat Yourself): Every piece of knowledge should have one and only one representation.

-4. Small/Minimal
-    Look for vestigial code that’s no longer used and remove it.
+4. Small/Minimal: Look for vestigial code that’s no longer used and remove it.
 Eliminate duplicate abstractions.

 ## Red -> Green -> Refactor